-The RT8813D integrates a Constant-On-Time (COT) PWM controller, and the controller provides the PWM signal which relies on the output ripple voltage comparing with internal reference voltage as shown in Figure 5.
+The RT8815A integrates a Constant-On-Time (COT) PWM controller, and the controller provides the PWM signal which relies on the output ripple voltage comparing with internal reference voltage as shown in Figure 4.
 Referring to the function block diagram of TON Genx, the synchronous UGATE driver is turned on at the beginning of each cycle.
 After the internal one-shot timer expires, the UGATE driver will be turned off.
 The pulse width of this one-shot is determined by the converter's input voltage and the output voltage to keep the frequency fairly constant over the input voltage and output voltage range.
 Another one-shot sets a minimum off-time.
+For 2-phase application, the duty cycle is limited as less than 50%.

-Figure 5.
+Figure 4.
 Constant On-Time PWM Control